prometheusresearch/baseline-codebase/src/rex.core/README.rst

 ===================

-:class:`rex.core.Setting` is an example of the generic extension mechanism for Rex applications.
+:class:`rex.core.Setting` is an example of the generic extension mechanism for RexDB applications.
 This extension mechanism allows packages to:

 * declare *interfaces* that provide various services;
 * define *implementations* for interfaces;